 Ali’s approach to throwing the jab is a good way to keep your opponent at bay with a strong jab.
 Focusing on timing your jabs off of your movements is a great way to make you jab stronger.

 One of the most important parts of the jab is putting your body into it.
-This is similar to the breakdown of Muhammad Ali’s jab, except that in this section, I’m going to talk about the small motions performed by the whole body during a
+This is similar to the breakdown of Muhammad Ali’s jab, except that in this section, I’m going to talk about the small motions performed by the whole body during a jab, and not just the legs.

 So as we know, when you throw a jab, you should bounce and lean into it for maximum power.
 But in order for the jab to receive the power from your bounce, you have to know how to transfer it from your legs into your hand.